hrydbeck/skills-github-pages/README.md

 - You learned about proper directory format and file naming conventions in Jekyll.
 - You created your first blog post with Jekyll!

+Here is where the index.html is found: https://hrydbeck.github.io/skills-github-pages/index.html

 ### What's next?

 - Keep working on your GitHub Pages site... we love seeing what you come up with!